RISBC-5 Rhode Island Electrical Code

 Informative Annex H is deleted.
 See the provisions of R.I.
-Gen. Laws § 23-27.3-100 et al for administration and enforcement provisions.
+Gen. Laws Chapter 23-27.3 for administration and enforcement provisions.

 a.
 Dwelling Unit Branch Circuits.
 Branch circuits in each dwelling unit shall supply only loads within that dwelling unit or loads associated only with that dwelling unit.

 b.
 Common Area Branch Circuits.
-Branch circuits installed for the purpose of lighting, central alarm, signal, communications, or other purposes for public or common areas of a two-family dwelling, a multifamily dwelling, or a multi occupancy building shall not be supplied from equipment that supplies an individual dwelling unit or tenant space.
+Branch circuits installed for the purpose of lighting, central alarm, signal, communications, or other purposes for public or common areas of a two (2) family dwelling, a multifamily dwelling, or a multi occupancy building shall not be supplied from equipment that supplies an individual dwelling unit or tenant space.

 c.
 Common Area Branch Circuits of Existing Three- Family Dwellings.
 Branch circuits installed for the purpose of associated smoke and carbon monoxide detection required for three (3) family dwellings located in the common areas of a three (3) family dwelling shall be permitted to be supplied from equipment that supplies an individual dwelling unit.
 Written documentation shall be supplied that there will be no interruption in service to said common area smoke and carbon monoxide devices.

 Substantiation: R.I.
 Gen. Laws § 23-28.1-2(b)(2)(i) has been adopted by the General Assembly.
 This statute directed the State Fire Board to provide reasonable standards for the installation of smoke and carbon monoxide devices in all existing three (3) family dwellings.
 The deadline for such installation was set to be on or before July 1, 2008.
-The State Fire Board then developed and implemented the above-referenced standards as Section 8, Chapter 25 of the Rhode Island Life Safety Code.
-These further regulations directed compliance with the State Building Code and both NFPA 72 and 720.
+The Fire Safety Code Board of Appeal and Review then developed and implemented the above-referenced standards as § 450-RICR-00-00-8.1.25 of the Rhode Island Fire Safety Code Section 8 of the Rhode Island Life Safety Code.
+These further Regulations directed compliance with the State Building Code and both NFPA 72 and 720.

 This amendment is limited to those owners of three (3) family dwellings who are simply complying with the provisions of R.I.
-Gen. Laws § 23-28.1-2(b)(2)(i) and Section 8, Chapter 25 of the Rhode Island Life Safety Code.
+Gen. Laws § 23-28.1-2(b)(2)(i) and § 450-RICR-00-00-8.1.25 of the Rhode Island Fire Safety Code Section 8 of the Rhode Island Life Safety Code .
 Any such owner who utilizes this amendment is advised that his or her failure to maintain the electrical power to the Smoke and CO devices located in his or her three (3) family dwelling will result in a violation of the State Fire Code and subject the above owner to fines of five hundred dollars ($500.00) a day under the provisions of R.I.
 Gen. Laws § 23-28.3-9.

-It is the opinion of this committee that when conductors pass over roof surfaces other than those addressed in Exceptions 2, 3, and 4, the minimum vertical clearance of not less than 2.5 m (8 ft) should be maintained, because guarding and isolation in locations that are not under the exclusive control of the utility will not provide equivalent safety as currently allowed in Exceptions 2, 3 and 4.
-As an example: The flat roof of a strip mall that is enclosed by a fence, with a locked gate is considered “isolated”.
+It is the opinion of this committee that when conductors pass over roof surfaces other than those addressed in Exceptions 2, 3, and 4, the minimum vertical clearance of not less than two and one half meters (2.5 m) (eight feet (8’)) should be maintained, because guarding and isolation in locations that are not under the exclusive control of the utility will not provide equivalent safety as currently allowed in Exceptions 2, 3 and 4.
+As an example: The flat roof of a strip mall that is enclosed by a fence, with a locked gate is considered “isolated.”
 Equipment such as HVAC and CATV is mounted on the roof and those servicing this equipment have access (a key) to the roof and may come in contact with the conductors.